Learning to Write YA: How I study Books for Young Readers

 From Brave by Jason Reynolds

-Brave is a lesson in compression: focusing mainly on what matters, it sustains reading without overexplaining, meandering, or lingering unnecessarily on situations.
-I feel the urgency in Reynolds’ short, staccato sentences, and the pace draws me into the very essence of courage.
+Brave, a lesson in compression, focuses on what matters without overexplaining, meandering, or lingering unnecessarily on situations.
+Reynolds’ short, staccato sentences draw me into its core theme, courage.
 Courage does not hesitate or procrastinate, but moves forward as necessity demands.
-Brave is the novel I would return to again and again for a fundamental lesson on pacing
+This novel, Brave, seems to personify this intention

 Studying Books for the Young to Write for the Young